 - Scan your competitors’ social media accounts.
 What differentiates their marketing campaigns?
 Search for mentions of your competitors online to find out what other people talk about them.

 - Use competitor analysis tools.
 With platforms like SEMrush and Ahrefs, you can find out what your competitors are doing with their SEO.
 Which keywords generate the maximum traffic for your competitors?
 What keywords did they miss?
 Where do they get links?
 You can also go with SimilarWeb to get an idea of which channels your competitors use to reach their marketing goals.

 - Check their top-performing content.
 Platforms like Buzzsumo let you track activity around your competitors’ content marketing efforts.

 Marketing techniques & Channels

-When the previous five key elements of a customer-driven marketing strategy are streamlined, you can proceed to select marketing methods that will help you communicate your brand message to your target audience.
+When the previous five key elements of a customer-driven marketing strategy are streamlined, you can proceed to select marketing tools and methods that will help you communicate your brand message to your target audience.
 And this is where your marketing plan begins.